arcbtc/where39/README.md

 ![privacy map where39](https://i.imgur.com/o4LHkAE.png)

 ## 5th word
 The 5th word is the tresure word, and usually not necessary.
-We can break this square into 400 smaller tiles 20/20, which works out 0.00000308642/0.00000308642 degrees per tile.
+We can split this square into 400 smaller tiles 20/20, which works out 0.00000308642/0.00000308642 degrees per tile.

 ![ESP32 GPIO Map](https://i.imgur.com/FwO6Tkd.png)